Artoriuz/RISC-Project/README.md

 # RISC-Project
-This repository will be used by me and perhaps some colleagues to implement our VHDL RISC microprocessor.
+This repository will be used by me to document my implementation of a VHDL RISC microprocessor.
-We synthesize our code on Quartus and use Altera FPGAs.
+The VHDL code found here will be synthesized on Quartus and be tested on Altera FPGAs.